 Add Songs To Your Apple Watch Library Instead Of Streaming

-It’s important to note that when Power Reserve is turned on, your Apple Watch won’t communicate with your iPhone and you’ll lose access to some of your Apple Watch’s features.
+It’s important to keep in mind that when Power Reserve is turned on, your Apple Watch won’t communicate with your iPhone and you’ll lose access to some of your Apple Watch’s features.

 Turn Off Your Apple Watch Once Every Week